-Paying Clients
+Average Monthly Paying Clients

-We define paying clients as the number of clients billed during the last month of a particular period (and for which services were provided).
+We define average monthly paying clients as the monthly average of clients billed each month over a particular period (and for which services were provided).
 Our paying clients include both individual cannabis businesses as well as retail sites or businesses within a larger organization that have independent relationships with us, many of whom are owned by holding companies where decision-making is decentralized such that purchasing decisions are made, and relationships with us are located, at a lower organizational level.
 In addition, any client may choose to purchase multiple listing solutions for each of their retail sites or businesses.
-While we have historically seen consistent growth in the number of our paying clients, we saw a decline starting in late 2017 through the first half of 2018 that we believe was driven by the uncertainty around legalization of adult-use cannabis by California on January 2, 2018.
-The first half of 2018 was a transition period within the state of California during which only temporary licenses were granted to local retailers and the status and scope of permanent licenses was uncertain.
-During such time, we experienced a decline in paying clients, which moderated in the second half of 2018 when we saw our results in California to begin to return to more typical patterns.
 On December 31, 2019, we discontinued our service to California-based clients who failed to provide valid licensing information, in accordance with our prior announcement in August 2019 to support only licensed cannabis retail operators and their partners on our platform.
-As a result, we experienced a high level of client churn in January as a result of the elimination of these non-licensed operators.
+As a result, we experienced a high level of client churn in January as a result of the elimination of these operators.
 In June 2020, we initiated a similar effort in Canada to discontinue services to Canada-based retail operators clients who failed to provide valid license information, which drove a decline in paying clients beginning in September 2020.
 This reset of Canada was completed on November 30, 2020.
+Average monthly paying clients for the year ended December 31, 2021 increased approximately 5% to 4,337 average monthly paying clients from 4,140 average monthly paying clients in the same period in 2020.
+The increase in average monthly paying clients in 2021 was primarily due to an increase in WM Business subscription clients and an increase in premium listing clients, offset by the impact related to the removal of clients who failed to provide valid licensing information in Canada in 2020 as described above.